erincatto/box2c/docs/simulation.md

 b2ChainId chainId = b2SHape_GetParentChain(myShapeId);
 ```

+You cannot create a smooth segment shape directly.

 ### Sensors
 Sometimes game logic needs to know when two shapes overlap yet there
 should be no collision response.
 This is done by using sensors.
 A sensor
-is a shape that detects collision but does not produce a response.
+is a shape that detects overlap but does not produce a response.

 You can flag any shape as being a sensor.
 Sensors may be static,
 kinematic, or dynamic.
 Remember that you may have multiple shapes per